leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/tools/cloth_filter.rst

    :doc:`Orientation </editors/3dview/controls/orientation>` of the axis to limit the filter force.

    Local
-      Use the Local axis to limit the force and set the gravity direction.
+      Use the local axis to limit the force and set the gravity direction.
    World
-      Use the World axis to limit the force and set the gravity direction.
+      Use the world axis to limit the force and set the gravity direction.
    View
-      Use the View axis to limit the force and set the gravity direction.
+      Use the view axis to limit the force and set the gravity direction.

 Cloth Mass
    Mass of each simulation particle.